Lxlp38/MythicScribe/README.md

 * `MythicScribe.regexForMythicmobsFile`: Determines which files are recognized as MythicMobs files based on a custom regex
 * `MythicScribe.regexForMetaskillFile`: Determines which files are recognized as Metaskills files based on a custom regex
 * `MythicScribe.regexForMobFile`: Determines which files are recognized as Mobs files based on a custom regex
+* `MythicScribe.regexForItemFile`: Determines which files are recognized as Items files based on a custom regex
+* `MythicScribe.enableMythicScriptSyntax`: Whether the extension should automatically convert the document types from yaml to MythicScript if it's recognized as a MythicMobs file.
+This does not change the file or its extension in any way, while also enabling mythic-specific syntax highlighting
 * `MythicScribe.datasetSource`: Which dataset to use. `GitHub` or `Local`
 * `MythicScribe.enableShortcuts`: Whether the Shortcuts feature should be active
 * `MythicScribe.enableEmptyBracketsAutomaticRemoval`: Enable the removal of empty curly brackets `{}` by moving the cursor past them